Does Florida require paid family or sick leave in 2026?

 What that looks like, day to day:

-EOR works while you’re testing the Florida market, ramping a small remote team, or running one or two Florida hires alongside a larger US payroll elsewhere.
+Our Employer of Record service works while you’re testing the Florida market, ramping a small remote team, or running one or two Florida hires alongside a larger US payroll elsewhere.

 Once you have six or more Florida employees and predictable hiring ahead, the maths of running your own US entity starts to win.
 Florida is one of the cheaper states to register in.
 Zero state income tax. $7,000 SUI wage base tied for the lowest in the US.
 No city or county payroll tax overlay.